Upcoming Meetings

 All are welcome – no admission charge

-The details about attending the meeting in person at the Golden Calvary Episcopal Church follow the details about the talk.
+The details about attending the meeting in person at the Golden Calvary Church follow the details about the talk.

-In-person Meeting at Golden Calvary Episcopal Church
+In-person Meeting at Calvary Church, Golden

 All are welcome – no admission charge